 There is evidence that with alternative perspectives, female leadership or equality of gender representation helps firms to a higher level of effectiveness and better returns.
 Both of those are essential for the finance industry to innovate and grow.

-In the workplace, women are likely to prioritise socially responsible and positive investments, meaning that women-led initiatives are highly likely to advance the industry as a whole.
+In the workplace, women are likely to prioritise socially responsible and positive investments, meaning that women-led initiatives are highly likely to advance the industry.